Skip to content

 Optional: {}

-serviceAccount AuthorizationSourceServiceAccount ServiceAccount specifies a Kubernetes Service Account that is
+serviceAccount AuthorizationSourceServiceAccount serviceAccount specifies a Kubernetes Service Account that is

 matched by this rule.
 A request originating from a pod associated with

-this serviceaccount will match the rule.
+this Service Account will match the rule.

-The ServiceAccount listed here is expected to exist within the same
+The Service Account listed here is expected to exist within the same

 trust domain as the targeted workload.
 Cross-trust-domain access should